Need Help?

 Interim Progress Reports

 Interim Progress Reports (IPRs) are a tool for facilitating timely, proactive communications in support of students who may be in danger of failing courses.
-The reporting period begins after the add/drop period and concludes on Monday of Week 10 prior to the course withdrawal deadline.
+The reporting period runs from Week 4 through the end of Week 9.

-Students are notified via CCA email of their instructors’ specific concerns that--if not addressed--may impact their ability to pass courses.
-IPRs are available in Workday through the Academics Dashboard by selecting Grades and then View My Interim Grades or by searching “View My Interim Grades" directly.
+Students are notified via CCA email and prompted to contact their instructor about a performance or engagement concern.
+Grade notes are included in the email notification when available.
+If not addressed, the concern(s) may impact their ability to pass the course.
+IPRs are available in Workday through the Academics Dashboard by selecting View My Interim Grades or searching “View My Interim Grades" directly.
 IPRs do not appear on official transcripts.

 Incomplete Grades